• Skip to primary navigation

 • ×

-Home » Seasonal » Christmas » Vegan Humba
+Home » Seasonal » Christmas » Humba

-Vegan Humba
+Humba

-by Lainey · Posted: Nov 29, 2019 · This post may contain affiliate links ·
+Modified: Nov 28, 2024 · Published: Nov 29, 2019 by Lainey · This post may contain affiliate links · 1 Comment

-Jump to Recipe Print Recipe
+Jump to Recipe Pin Recipe

-Enjoy the sweet and savory taste of this Filipino Vegan Humba.
+Enjoy the sweet and savory taste of this Filipino vegan Humba.
 This recipe is perfect for vegans who love the authentic taste of the meat in the recipe but without losing the authentic taste of the Humba.

 vegan humba in a white plate